denten/denten.github.io/_includes/CV/06-talks.md

   Scandinavian Modernism and Digital Resources workshop at Aaarhus University, Denmark on September 14, 2016.
-- Principle convener of the *Knowledge Architectures: Mumbai* conference at the Tata Institute for Social Sciences, on July 4-6, 2016.
+- Principle convener of the *Knowledge Architectures: Mumbai* conference at the Tata Institute for Social Sciences on July 4-6, 2016.
 - "Literature Down to a Pixel."
 Conference presentation as part of the Ephemera and Ephemerality: Media, Archive, Memory panel at ACLA (Harvard University) on March 17-19, 2016.